 “Our team uses the latest mobile and web technologies to enable total integration of spatial data with document management, project control and scheduling tools, and to provide a streamlined approach to integrated project workflows,” adds Keri.

-By focussing on GIS-based systems, it is possible to provide project support systems that streamline and co-ordinate the management of information, promote collaboration and facilitate more efficient reporting and project control.
+By focusing on GIS-based systems, it is possible to provide project support systems that streamline and co-ordinate the management of information, promote collaboration and facilitate more efficient reporting and project control.

 The critical component of Aurecon’s solution is the provision of a single, centralised environment for the storage, organisation, and visualisation of all spatial data and project documents.